The Core of Successful Change: Leadership that Prioritises People

 The Evolution of Leadership in Change Management

 Historically, change management has been approached as a top-down, directive process.
 Leaders issued mandates, and employees were expected to comply.
-While this approach may have worked in highly hierarchical organisations, today’s environment demands a different approach.

-Modern organisations are more interconnected, diverse, and agile.
-Employees expect to be active participants in decisions that affect them.
 This shift requires leaders to adopt a mindset focused on people, recognising that successful change depends on the engagement and commitment of their workforce.

 Traditional Approaches